AngelSFSU/CSC317/assignments/3/SUBMISSION.md

 The AI portion of this assignment was easy.
 All I had to do was copy and paste the AI section of the assignemnt into Gemini.
 The only hands on I had to do is tell the AI what I wanted the portfolio to look like.
 I chose red, white, and blue as the theme.

 ### [David Gomez] - AI Text Prompt CSS
+The AI portion was easy but I liked the output.
+I used chatgpt and gave it a very simple prompt.
+What is gave me was honestly better than I expected, even though my prompt wasn't too specific.
+My theme was more of a cool color theme, with blue and purple as the highlight since I like darker backgrounds, but with nice colors.

 ### [James Muhlenbruch] - AI Text Prompt CSS
 I found the Ai text promp CSS portion to be fairly easy, and was actually nice to manipulate